msdrucila/msdrucila/README.md

 ### Hi there 👋

-I am Mariela and I am a cartographer turned into a fullstack developer.
+I am Mariela and I am a cartographer :earth_americas: turned into a fullstack developer :dragon_face:.

 I was lucky enough to win one of the scholarships Globant was awarding through the "Code your future" program.
 Thanks to this I discovered the wonderful world of programming and its infinite possibilities.

 I am currently deepening my studies in Javascript and Node to be able to carry out the 3rd and last project related to this course (online ordering system for a restaurant) and this is just the beginning.
-Stay tuned to see more!
+Stay tuned to see more! :rocket:

 You can find me in LinkedIn: https://www.linkedin.com/in/mariela-soledad-toledo/